jantman/RPyMostat/README.md

 2. ReST API
 3. Database(s)?
 4. Schedule determination and temperature evaluation (these could be triggered events based on a timer or some action/signal)

+Twisted supports scheduling/timeouts/repeating events, which seems like it could handle quite a bit of this.